-Verizon leaks aplenty: Storm3 canceled, Android frenzy, LTE modemsAlex Wagner - Deputy Managing Editor, News Desk
+Verizon leaks aplenty: Storm3 canceled, Android frenzy, LTE modemsAlex Wagner - Editorial Director of News and Content

 We've seen a whole mess of news concerning various current and upcoming products lately, but with this news today, we've got to be breaking some sort of Guinness World Record.
 They've got a category for most phone news articles, right?
 Anyway, the folks at Engadget have received several tips from several tipsters today concerning all kinds of Verizon devices, so if you've got any interest in Big Red, you'd be wise to read up on the following info:

 - The BlackBerry 9570, aka Storm3, has been canceled entirely.
 Apparently the minor improvements over the Storm2, mostly BlackBerry 6 compatibility, weren't important enough for Verizon to bother releasing the device.

 - The BlackBerry Tour 9630, Bold 9650, and Curve 3G 9330 will get updates in October to correct some "known issues."

 - The Samsung Continuum, which was photographed earlier today, will sport a 1 GHz processor and launch around late October/early November.